 I use RSS feeds to keep up to date with blogs, youtube, tweets e.t.c.

 If you are looking to pay me for client work but have lost my invoice, or would like to reimburse me for something, please email me.

-If you want to support what I do, thanks :) I don't accept donations, but I would love it if you donated to Abortion Rights UK or Mermaids UK.
+If you want to support what I do, thanks :) I don't accept donations, but I would love it if you donated to Abortion Rights UK, Mermaids UK, or Gendered Intelligence.